-The Company recognized approximately \$1.1 million and \$1.0 million for the years ended December 31, 2020 and 2019, respectively, in connection with the sale of certain State of New Jersey Net Operating Losses ("NOL") and Research and Development ("R&D") tax credits to a third party under the New Jersey Technology Business Tax Certificate Transfer Program.
-In addition, the Tax Cuts and Jobs Act, signed into law on December 22, 2017 imposes significant additional limitations on the deductibility of interest and limits net operating loss (NOL) deductions to 80% of net taxable income for losses arising in taxable years beginning after December 31, 2017.
-This NOL limitation has currently been suspended for years 2018 through 2020 as a result of the CARES Act.
+The Company recognized approximately \$1.3 million and \$1.1 million for the years ended December 31, 2021 and 2020, respectively, in connection with the sale of certain State of New Jersey Net Operating Losses ("NOL") and Research and Development ("R&D") tax credits to a third party under the New Jersey Technology Business Tax Certificate Transfer Program.
+In addition, the Tax Cuts and Jobs Act, signed into law on December 22, 2017 imposes significant additional limitations on the deductibility of interest and limits NOL deductions to 80% of net taxable income for losses arising in taxable years beginning after December 31, 2017.
+This NOL limitation was suspended for years 2018 through 2020 as a result of the CARES Act.